 First impressions of the garden

-As you enter through Italy the beds include a formal display of rows of Myosotis (forget-me-nots) in shades of white and dark blue interplanted with Pink Diamond tulips which reflect the colour of the Rhododendrons.
+As you enter through the Italianate garden, the beds include a formal display of rows of myosotis (forget-me-nots) in shades of white and dark blue interplanted with pink diamond tulips which reflect the colour of the rhododendrons.

-Last spring for the first time, the Dahlia walk was planted with spring bulbs and bedding plants to give a dazzling display of colour.
+The dahlia walk is planted with spring bulbs and bedding plants to give a dazzling display of colour.

-Orange, pink, purple, red, yellow and white tulips will be featured with Anemone de Caen, white and blue Muscari (grape hyacinths) and white Allium cowanii).
-There are also species tulips tarda and batalinni which are smaller varieties.
+Orange, pink, purple, red, yellow and white tulips will be featured with anemone de caen, white and blue muscari (grape hyacinths) and white allium (cowanii).
+There are also tulips tarda and batalinni which are smaller varieties.

 The woodland walk